bjornregnell/clock-fullscreen-scalajs/README.md

 # clock-fullscreen-scalajs

-A simple fullscreen wake lock clock that runs in your browser made with ScalaJS.
+* A simple fullscreen wake lock clock that runs in your browser.

+* Click to make it fullscreen.
+It has a wake lock so that screen savers don't prevent the clock from ticking.

+* Made with ScalaJS.

+* This app is feature complete.

 You can watch it live here: [bjornregnell.se/clock](https://bjornregnell.se/clock)